 DDS vs Long Term Storage (Archives)

 In these guides, we distinguish between 2 types of storage.
 A DDS is intended for active projects – where team members need regular access to data, and documents get updated regularly.
-Archiving occurs at the end of the project, when regular access is no longer needed and files are not going to change much.
+Archiving occurs at the end of the project, when regular access is no longer needed, and files are not going to change much.

 This may seem arbitrary, but the requirements of these 2 types of data storage are actually quite different, so it’s likely you’ll use different systems for them.